Cray-HPE/docs-csm/operations/iscsi_sbps/Managing_selective_node_personalization.md

 # Managing Selective Node Personalization

+## Overview

+The selective iSCSI worker node personalization feature allows administrators to specify which worker NCNs are enabled as iSCSI targets.
+The mechanism by which an administrator specifies this is an HSM group named `iscsi_worker`.
+The existence of this group on the system means that selective iSCSI worker node personalization is enabled.
-Selective iSCSI worker node personalization uses an HSM group named `iscsi_worker` as the mechanism for an administrator to specify which workers should be enabled as iSCSI targets.
-If this group does not exist, then all worker nodes will be enabled as iSCSI targets.
+If the group does not exist, then the feature is disabled, and all worker nodes will be enabled as iSCSI targets.
 While it is technically possible to create this group and leave it empty, this will mean that no worker nodes will be enabled as iSCSI targets, which in turn will mean that no managed nodes will be able to boot.
 Therefore CSM generally treats it as an error if the HSM group exists but it contains no worker nodes.

+The [Group commands](#group-commands) section goes over the commands used to create, remove, or modify the group.
+The [Procedures](#procedures) section discusses the different contexts in which this may be done, and any additional steps that must be performed to effectuate the changes.

+## Group commands

 Example commands to manage selective worker node personalization for iSCSI SBPS: